The CatWISE2020 Quasar dipole: A Reassessment of the Cosmic Dipole Anomaly: Conclusion and Discussion

 This work presents a reassessment of the cosmic dipole anomaly using the \textsc{CatWISE2020} quasar catalog.
 We have demonstrated the importance of accounting for several sources of uncertainties including a rigorous treatment of mode coupling introduced by the sky mask, which systematically biases the dipole estimate.
 Further, we developed mock simulations that accounts for kinematic, clustering and shot-noise effects.

 Our primary finding is a revised estimate of the statistical significance of the \textsc{CatWISE2020} dipole, summarized in Table~\ref{tab:significance}.
 The reduction from $4.9 \sigma$ to $3.63 \sigma$ in the case of no clustering dipole and to $3.27 \sigma$ in the case of CMB aligned clustering is a notable drop.
-However, it is clear that the observed, anomalously large dipole amplitude cannot be explained purely by the physical effects (clustering) and mathematical artifacts (mode coupling) studied in this work, and it remains a challenge to the standard cosmological model.
-This conclusion is bolstered by similarly anomalous findings in other, independent data sets \citep{Colin:2017juj,Secrest:2022uvx}.
+However, it is clear that the observed, anomalously large dipole amplitude cannot be explained purely by the physical effects (clustering) and numerical artifacts (mode coupling) studied in this work, and it remains a challenge to the standard cosmological model.
+This conclusion is bolstered by similarly anomalous findings in other, independent data sets \citep{Colin:2017juj,Secrest:2022}.

-Our analysis improves upon previous studies, most notably that of \cite{Secrest:2021, Secrest:2022}, by incorporating a more complete treatment of systematic effects.
+Our analysis improves upon previous studies, most notably that of \cite{Secrest:2021} by incorporating a more complete treatment of systematic effects.
 While the earlier works correctly accounted for the shot-noise dipole, our study includes two missing components: the intrinsic clustering dipole and the influence of higher-order clustering modes.
 This inclusion is important.
 The sky mask induces mode coupling, but without the significant power from intrinsic clustering in the simulation, the previous significance estimates were large.
 Furthermore, we have systematically studied the bias introduced by the mask itself on the estimated dipole value and have employed \texttt{FLASK} simulation package to generate mock catalogs that replicates the survey's statistical properties, leading to improvement of the significance assessment.
-We also emphasize that if the amplitude of the clustering dipole were lower than the value measured by \citet{Tiwari:2023} (which is used here), the inferred statistical significance of $D^{\rm obs}$ would increase, approaching the level reported by \citet{Secrest:2021, Secrest:2022}.
+We also emphasize that if the amplitude of the clustering effects were lower than the values measured by \citet{Tiwari:2023} (which is used here), the inferred statistical significance of $D^{\rm obs}$ would increase, approaching the level reported by \citet{Secrest:2021}.
+Note that, for a direct comparison with the results of \cite{Secrest:2022}, we will need to repeat our analysis using their updated and expanded quasar catalog.
+We plan to undertake this as part of a follow-up study.

+Finally, we systematically quantify how the statistical inference depends on the model itself, showing that including higher multipoles in the fitting increases the condition number and can obscure the true level of tension.
+Crucially, we find that the choice of which low-order multipoles are simultaneously fitted, constitutes a significant systematic.
+High condition numbers that indicate mask-induced mode coupling can artificially suppress the measured significance by inflating the variance of the dipole PDF distribution, as described in Appendix. \ref{sec:a3}.